How to Survive Your Coronavirus Home Quarantine While Working [Life Hacks 2021]

 Try Working in Time Blocks

 If you’re having trouble focusing on work—especially with all the crazy chaos happening around the world—you should try working in bursts of time.
 Are you feeling restless when you can’t check the news?
 Go ahead and do so every 30 minutes.
 However, make sure you only spend about five minutes in that activity.
 Once the time is up, work again for another 30 minutes.
 If you want to effectively manage your time, we recommend that you use a time tracking app like Traqq.
 In this way, you will know and control how much time you spend on every task.
+It will also help you determine if you have extra working hours to spare for the day.

 Learn to Say ‘No’